 I Found A Lost or Stray Pet: Now What?

-As a consummate animal lover, you may rejoice at the chance to help a stranded or lost pet, but it can definitely be unnerving for some, including the animal.
-Of course, the four-legged friend that took up residence under your deck or on your front stoop may be a stray without a devoted owner.
+As a consummate animal lover, you may rejoice at the chance to help a stranded or lost pet.
+The four-legged friend that took up residence under your deck or on your front stoop might be a stray without a devoted owner.
 He or she could also have a warm, loving home somewhere with a worried or heartbroken pet parent waiting.
 How can you figure out where this animal came from?